 The Corporation's compensation philosophy is intended to provide higher levels of incentive compensation when the Corporation and the executive achieve higher performance relative to peers.
-Conversely, if circumstances arose where the Corporation and the executive underperformed, lower levels of incentive compensation would be granted.
+Conversely, when the Corporation and the executive underperform, lower levels of incentive compensation are granted.

 The Corporation periodically reviews the companies which comprise its peer group and, based on such review, the composition of the peer group may change from time to time.
-The Corporation's peer group for determining executive compensation policy, most recently updated in November 2019, is comprised of the following small to medium sized publicly listed exploration and production companies in the U.K., Continental Europe, the U.S. and Canada:
+The Corporation's peer group for determining executive compensation policy, most recently updated in November 2020, is comprised of the following small to medium sized publicly listed exploration and production companies in the U.K., Continental Europe, the U.S. and Canada: